laidlaw42/gis-datasets/README.md

 ###### Communities
 - [ArcGIS Community](https://community.esri.com) — ESRI's official support forum.
-- [GIS StackExchange](https://gis.stackexchange.com/) — a place for all your troubleshooting needs relating to all things GIS, primary forum for QGIS.
+- [GIS StackExchange](https://gis.stackexchange.com/) — a place for all your troubleshooting needs about all things GIS, primary forum for QGIS.
 - [ArcGIS on Reddit](https://www.reddit.com/r/arcgis/) — community dedicated to the discussion of all things ArcGIS.
 - [GIS on Reddit](https://www.reddit.com/r/gis/) — community dedicated to everything GIS, check out their [wiki](https://www.reddit.com/r/gis/wiki/index).
 - [QGIS on Reddit](https://www.reddit.com/r/qgis/) — community dedicated to the discussion of all things QGIS.